-- Multiply two vectors of length 8192 - Code that works over all elements is the grid - Thread blocks break this down into manageable sizes - 512 threads per block - SIMD instruction executes 32 elements at a time - Thus grid size = 16 blocks - Block is analogous to a strip-mined vector loop with vector length of 32 - Block is assigned to a multithreaded SIMD processor by the thread block scheduler - Current-generation GPUs (Fermi) have 7-16 multithreaded SIMD processors
+- Multiply two vectors of length 8192 - Code that works over all elements is the grid - Thread blocks break this down into manageable sizes - 512 threads per block - SIMD instruction executes 32 elements at a time - Thus, grid size = 16 blocks - Block is analogous to a strip-mined vector loop with vector length of 32 SM in NVidia terminology... - Block is assigned to a multithreaded SIMD processor by the thread block scheduler ... or simply a CPU-type core - Current-generation NVidia GPU (GA100 Ampere) has 128 multithreaded SIMD processors